Trenoxxious/NoxxLFG/README.md

 **v1.4.0 Updates**
 * LFG Tool now available.
 Construct simple LFG requests and post to your set channel (or LookingForGroup by default) every 30 seconds as normal.
 * Ragefire Chasm color changed slightly.
+* Yell and Say are now valid channels when NoxxLFG parses messages.
+This is extra and does not need to be added to the settings.
 * UI text updates.

 **v1.4.0 TODO/WIP**